Prepare for a career in Teaching

 - English Language Learner Para Certification through OSPI - $54

-- Develop strong relationships with students, families, and colleagues
+Learn strategies to develop effective relationships with students, families, and colleagues.

 Students working as paraeducators for one year or more may qualify for the Conditional Loan Scholarship, which can provide assistance with tuition and other educational expenses.
 Learn more at the Washington State Professional Educator Standards Board (PESB) website at pesb.wa.gov